m3y54m/Embedded-Engineering-Roadmap/README.md

 > **Note:** It is not necessary to read or watch all of the following materials,
 > but it is important to study enough to have at least a basic understanding of each topic.
 > Of course, the more you study and practice, the deeper and wider your knowledge will become.
-> This will ultimately enhance your skills as an engineer.
+> This will ultimately improve your skills as an engineer.
+>
+> Some the resources mentioned here will only be used as references.
+Refer to them only when you need them.

 ### Electronics Fundamentals